sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

       }
     ```

+    > For trial accounts, adjust the code respectively.

     Two roles (`Viewer` and `Manager`) are introduced.
 These roles represent sets of OAuth 2.0 scopes or actions.
 The scopes are used later in the microservice's code for authorization checks.